uncomplicate/neanderthal/articles/tutorial_native.md

 ```

-Neanderthal does all these things, and does them very fast, and usually without
+Neanderthal does all these things, and does them very fast, usually without
 memory copying.
 You have to be careful, though.
 Most of the time, when you
 extract a part of a matrix or a vector, you get a live connection to the
 original data.
-All changes that occur to the part, will also change the original.
+All changes that occur to the part will also change the original.
 It is often useful for performance reasons, but sometimes you want to avoid it.
 In that case, avoid the destructive BANG functions, or copy the data to a fresh
 instance before using the BANG functions.
 The important thing is that you always
 have control and can explicitly choose what you need in particular case:
-purity or performance, or, sometimes, both.
+purity or performance, or sometimes both.

 ```Clojure